 - Take some time to become familiar with Canvas and other applications you will need to participate in your online courses.
 Explore the applications discussed in the course syllabus to ensure that the technology works on the computer you will be using.

-- Install productivity software used for producing information (such as documents, presentations, worksheets, databases, charts, graphs, digital paintings, electronic music, and digital video).
+- Install productivity software used for producing information (such as documents, presentations, and spreadsheets).

 - Microsoft Office 365 is free for students, staff and faculty.
 You may download and install Microsoft Office on up to five devices.
 Learn how to get started using Microsoft Office 365.

 - You can use tablet computers and smartphones for viewing Canvas pages and submitting discussion posts.
 However, taking quizzes and submitting assignments on mobile devices is NOT recommended.
 Accessing Canvas using a mobile browser is possible, but certain functions are NOT fully supported and others need to have been considered when the course was developed by your instructor.
 Unless you have permission from your instructor, we recommend submitting assignments and taking quizzes on a desktop or laptop computer.